PrakharBarsainya/Movie_recommendation/README.md

-🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System
-A content-based and collaborative filtering movie recommendation system built using Python, Scikit-Learn, Pandas, and other ML libraries.
+An interactive movie recommendation system built with Streamlit, using machine learning techniques to suggest similar movies and the Watchmode API to display movie posters dynamically.

-📌 Project Overview
+# 📌 Project Overview
-This project aims to build a movie recommendation engine that suggests movies based on user preferences.
-It uses techniques such as:

-Content-based filtering

-Cosine similarity

-Natural Language Processing (NLP)

-TF-IDF vectorization
+This application recommends 10 movies similar to a user-selected movie from the dataset.
+The UI is powered by Streamlit, and movie posters are fetched in real time using the Watchmode API.

-🧠 Features
+## ⚙️ Features
-Recommend movies based on description, genres, cast, and crew.

-Utilizes cosine similarity to find similar movies.

-Clean and modular code with Jupyter Notebooks for demonstration.

-🔧 Technologies Used
-Python

-Pandas, NumPy

-Scikit-learn

-NLTK

-Flask (for deployment)
+- ✅ Movie Recommendation based on content similarity

+- 🖼️ Dynamic Poster Fetching using Watchmode API

+- 📊 Interactive Web UI using Streamlit

+- 🔍 complete Movie Search

+- 🧠 Easy to deploy and extend

+# 🧠 How It Works
+- User selects a movie from a dropdown list.

+- A recommendation function (get_recommendations) retrieves 10 similar movies.

+- The fetch_poster() function queries the Watchmode API for posters of the recommended movies.

+- Posters and titles are displayed in a clean 2x5 grid.